martinghunt/ziplign/docs/viewing.rst

    :width: 140
    :alt: screenshot of match filter controls

-By default, only matches longer than 100bp and at least 90% identity are shown.
+By default, only matches of length 100bp-1Mbp and at least 90% identity are shown.
 The minimum values can be changed in the boxes.
-Note: showing all matches may slow Ziplign down if there is a large number of them on screen.
+Note that showing all matches may slow Ziplign down if there is a large number of them on screen.

+If you are viewing a genome compared to itself, then you probably want to set the maximum match length to be less than the length of the genome, so that there is not one huge match filling in the whole window.

 Matches in a region
 -------------------